GuiMarion/MultimodelEmbedding/README.md

   - sortImages() -> 10-20min,
     from a set of images, find the closest point for each image, then save the image into the good folder.

   As a lot of helper functions are already coded, this functions should be very easy to implement, don't forget to use the existing functions!
 If there somethin you don't know how to do (listing files from a directory for exemple), don't hesitate to take a look at google (stackoverflow if a very good website!).

   All the functions you need to code are pre-declared and there is a #### TODO #### where you should put the code.

+  Use numpy to manipulate matrix!

 ## Exemples